[tabby title=”Clinical Education“]

-Clinics at the Law School bridge the gap between legal theory and legal practice.
-Students enrolled in JSW Law’s mandatory two-semester clinic, during the spring semester of Year Four and the fall semester of Year Five, split their time between a rigorous skills-based seminar and real-world legal work on behalf of clients.
-Students are supervised by practitioner-scholars, and benefit from a reflective experience focusing on the ethics and practice of legal work.
+During their eighth and ninth semesters of their studies, JSW Law students enroll in one of JSW Law’s three clinics.
+Students split their time between a rigorous skills-based seminar and real-world legal work on behalf of clients and partner organizations.
+Students are supervised by practitioner-scholars, and benefit from a reflective experience focusing on the ethics, practice, and strategies of legal work.

 JSW Law’s clinical program strives to: (1) ensure reflective, rigorous, and hands-on training for the JSW Law students; (2) provide needed legal services at the highest professional standards to deserving clients and partners in the Paro and Thimphu Valleys and beyond; and (3) to generate and share academic and policy-oriented insights emerging from the clinic’s work to audiences in Bhutan and beyond.